-The relation between children and games is a fundamental aspect of a child’s psychophysical development.
-From the first few months of life, playing represents the principal means through which a baby gets to know the world.
+The relation between children and playing is a fundamental aspect of a child’s psychophysical development.
+From the firs t few months of life, games represent the principal means through which a baby gets to know the world.
 They do so in an exquisitely playful way, even if it’s just by playing with the hair of the person who is holding them.

 The parent’s duty during this phase is to sustain a playful approach by sharing these little moments of daily fun.
 A typical example is when a child, being introduced to the toys hanging above his crib, enjoys the visual and sound effects.
 In this case, it’s important for the parent to humor the baby’s first giggles, making this fun moment positive and educational.